-- Hold the point of the strap with 3-finger grip, thumb on top
+- Hold the point of the strap with a 3-finger grip, thumb on top

-- Push strap through guide slowly until hump forms.
+- Push the strap through the guide slowly until hump forms.
 Pause.

-- Grasp tip of the strip and pull back very hard to the right
+- Grasp the tip of the strip and pull back very hard to the right

-- Pick up the tooth and pull through strap ending with a strap over the tooth.
+- Pick up the tooth and pull through the strap ending with a strap over the tooth.
 Do this step with each strap

 - Point to buckle

-- Hold down tooth with finger and pull the strap through with opposite hand’s finger.
+- Hold down the tooth with your finger and pull the strap through with the opposite hand’s finger.
 Do with each until all straps are free

 - Open up flaps